michalszynkiewicz/quarkus-grpc-web/README.md

 The example demonstrates both, unary and server-side stream streaming.
 At the time of writing both, Google and Improbable, gRPC Web variants don't support client-side and bi-directional streaming.

+Please note that the example uses Envoy Proxy to translate gRPC Web to native gRPC.
+We plan to add gRPC Web support to Quarkus but it is not implemented yet at the time of writing.

 ## What's needed